|Photo Credit-ROJS News|

-This assumption is based on ROJS News verbal verification of two volunteers formerly deeply embedded into upper core group with the Committee to Recall Rick Snyder (CRRS).
+This assumption is based on ROJS News verbal verification of two former volunteers deeply embedded into upper core group with the Committee to Recall Rick Snyder (CRRS).

 Are Committee to Recall Gov. Rick Snyder Claim of 500K signatures Stretching True End Numbers?

-We'll detail both Gail Schmidt-former Treasurer with CRRS and Lora Trezil- former CRRS Oakland County Captain accounts, and call out Michigan Media resources who have ignored this important story to thousands of Michiganders, until they found it not convenient to do so.
+We'll detail both Gail Schmidt-former Treasurer with CRRS and Lora Trezil- former CRRS Oakland County Captain accounts, along with calling out Michigan Media resources ignored this important story for thousands of Michiganders, until they found it not convenient to do so.

 ROJS News spoke with Ms. Schmidt in January 2012.
-In our discussion Ms. Schmidt verbally verified she wrote this information at the DisputeThis.org blog and confirmed its audacity, word for word.
-Some names have been omitted but, the full version of post is available at DisputeThis.org.
+In our discussion, Ms. Schmidt verbally verified she wrote the information below at DisputeThis.org blog and confirmed its audacity, word for word.
+Some names have been omitted.
+The full version of post is available at DisputeThis.org.